History of Temple University in Timeline

 In 2010, the Baptist Temple was converted into a 1200-seat, multipurpose performance venue.

-2010: Owls Play in Gildan New Mexico Bowl
+2010: Temple Owls Play in the Gildan New Mexico Bowl

-In 2010, the Temple Owls football program went 9-4 and played in the Gildan New Mexico Bowl, defeating Wyoming 37-15, which was Temple's first postseason victory since 1979.
+In 2010–11, the Temple Owls football program went 9–4 and played in the Gildan New Mexico Bowl, defeating Wyoming 37–15, marking Temple's first postseason victory since 1979.

 2011: Stella Arrives in Pennsylvania

-In 2011, Stella, Temple's live owl mascot, arrived in Pennsylvania and began living in the Elmwood Park Zoo in Norristown.
+In 2011, Stella, Temple's live owl mascot, arrived in Pennsylvania and took residence at the Elmwood Park Zoo in Norristown, Pennsylvania.

 2011: Owls Win A-10 Regular Season Title

-The Architecture building at Temple University opened in January 2012, featuring a glass curtain wall and open studio spaces.
+In January 2012, the Architecture building opened at Temple University, featuring a glass curtain wall and an open plan design to encourage collaboration.

 December 17, 2012: Matt Rhule Named Head Football Coach

-On December 17, 2012, Matt Rhule was named Temple's 26th head football coach, after serving as the assistant offensive line coach with the New York Giants.
+On December 17, 2012, Matt Rhule was named Temple's 26th head football coach.
+He previously served as the assistant offensive line coach with the New York Giants.

-In 2013, the Sheller Center for Social Justice at Temple Law School was created, partnering with local community advocacy organizations.
+In 2013, the Sheller Center for Social Justice at Temple Law School was created to address civil access to justice issues confronting underserved populations.

-In July 2014, scientists at the Lewis Katz School of Medicine were the first to remove HIV from human cells.
+In July 2014, Lewis Katz School of Medicine scientists were the first to remove HIV from human cells.

-2014: Science and Education Research Center (SERC) Completed
+2014: Completion of the Science and Education Research Center (SERC)

-In 2014, the Science and Education Research Center (SERC) was completed, achieving LEED Gold Certification.
+In 2014, the Science and Education Research Center (SERC) was completed and attained LEED Gold Certification.

-In October 2015, the school was officially named the Lewis Katz School of Medicine at Temple University in honor of Lewis Katz.
+In October 2015, the school was officially named the Lewis Katz School of Medicine at Temple University in honor of Temple alumnus and former trustee Lewis Katz.

 2015: The Temple News Wins National Pacemaker Award